-The Spartan Child Development Center, located in Spartan Village, attempts to serve the special needs of students with a sliding pay scale and different scheduling options.
-Fullday, half-day, and drop-in care is offered for children aged 2 weeks to 6 years.
-Call 353-5154.
+child care offered at Spartan Child Development Center located in the Spartan Village apartment complex.
+The center attempts to meet the special child care needs of student-parents with a sliding pay scale and varied scheduling options.
+Full-day, half-day and drop-in care is offered for children aged two weeks to six years; and a regional agency to assist with elder care issues.

-Veterans are served through two offices.
-Certification for veterans' benefits is provided at the Veterans' Certification Office, 190 Administration, 355-5032.
-Educational and vocational counseling for veterans and eligible dependents is available through the Ingham County Veteran's Affairs Office, 5303 S. Cedar, Lansing (887-4331).
+Veterans may be certified for benefits through the Veterans' Certification Office, 190 Administration, 355-5032.
+Educational/vocational counseling for veterans and eligible dependents is through the Ingham County Veteran's Affairs Office, 5303 S. Cedar, Lansing, 887-4331.